-Problem 1: Refractive index of a polarizer is found to be 1.9128.
+Problem 1: A certain polarizer has a refractive index of 1.33.
 Find the polarization angle and angle of refraction?

 The Brewster’s law is μ = tan ip